microsoft/BuildTourHack/stories/2/213_AddUwp.md

 * Select the **Visual C# | Windows Classic Desktop | Class Library** project template.

 * Name the library Microsoft.Knowzy.UwpHelpers.
-Make sure you are saving the project to the **src** directory.
+Make sure you are saving the project to the **Knowzy_Engineering_Win32App\src** directory.
+Make sure you check that the .Net Framework version is 4.6.1 or lower.
+(Do not select version 4.6.2).

     ![Create C# Class Library](images/213-create-lib.png)